casper-network/docs-archive/dapp/writting-rust-contracts.md

     runtime::revert(ApiError::PermissionDenied)
 }
 ```
-Build-in error codes can be found here: https://docs.rs/casperlabs-types/latest/casperlabs_types/enum.ApiError.html#mappings.
+Built-in error codes can be found here: https://docs.rs/casperlabs-types/latest/casperlabs_types/enum.ApiError.html#mappings.
 You can create your own errors using `ApiError::User(<your error code>)` variant of `ApiError`.

 ### Arguments
-It's possible to read arguments passed to the smart contract.
+It's possible pass arguments to smart contracts.
 Passing arguments is covered later.
-The function we are interested in is `runtime::get_arg`.
-Helper function `unwrap_or_revert_with` is added to `Option` and `Result` when importing `unwrap_or_revert::UnwrapOrRevert`.
+To leverage this feature, use `runtime::get_arg`.
+The helper function `unwrap_or_revert_with` is added to `Option` and `Result` when importing `unwrap_or_revert::UnwrapOrRevert`.
 ```rust
 use casperlabs_contract::{
     contract_api::runtime,